 How do I care for my saw?

 The saws are finished in Tung Oil.
 It is recommended to re-coat your saw regularly.
+We also sell Bucksaw Butter - which is a Beeswaxed Based wax to coat your saw in periodically.
+It adds a layer of protection and keeps it looking nice.

 Do I need to use Wax or Bucksaw Butter on it?